MicrosoftDocs/WSL/WSL/compare-versions.md

 - A project which requires cross-compilation using both Windows and Linux tools on the same files.
   - File performance across the Windows and Linux operating systems is faster in WSL 1 than WSL 2, so if you are using Windows applications to access Linux files, you will currently achieve faster performance with WSL 1.
 - Your project needs access to a serial port or USB device.
-  - According to the [WSL 2 FAQ](./wsl2-faq.yml#can-i-access-the-gpu-in-wsl-2--are-there-plans-to-increase-hardware-support-), WSL 2 does not include support for accessing serial ports.
-The [open issue on serial support](https://github.com/microsoft/WSL/issues/4322) indicates that support has not been added yet.
+- WSL 2 does not include support for accessing serial ports.
+Learn more in the [FAQs](./faq.yml#can-i-access-the-gpu-in-wsl-2--are-there-plans-to-increase-hardware-support-) or in [WSL GitHub repo issue on serial support](https://github.com/microsoft/WSL/issues/4322).
 - You have strict memory requirements
   - WSL 2's memory usage grows and shrinks as you use it.
 When a process frees memory this is automatically returned to Windows.
 However, as of right now WSL 2 does not yet release cached pages in memory back to Windows until the WSL instance is shut down.
 If you have long running WSL sessions, or access a very large amount of files, this cache can take up memory on Windows.
 We are tracking the work to improve this experience on [the WSL Github repository issue 4166](https://github.com/microsoft/WSL/issues/4166).